Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Analysis

-We calculate the mass-normalized rate by weighting each galaxy's visibility time by its stellar mass taken from the \fsf\ VAC.
+The mass-normalised rate is calculated by weighting each galaxy's visibility time by its stellar mass taken from the \fsf\ VAC.
 We perform the same Monte Carlo process of calculating the total visibility time $500$ times and taking the peak of the distribution as the true value.
-This gives a mass-normalized rate of \massrate.
-We add this rate to the mass-normalized rate vs. stellar mass relation from \citet{callow_2024_rateextremecoronal, callow_2025_rateextremecoronal} in Figure~\ref{fig:mass_rate_mass_rel}.
-The power-law fit of the form of produces values of $a=-1.7^{+0.4}_{-0.3}$ and $b=2^{+3}_{-4}$, with a reduced $\chi^2=1.5$.
+This gives a mass-normalised rate of \massrate.
+We add this rate to the mass-normalised rate vs. stellar mass relation from \citet{callow_2024_rateextremecoronal, callow_2025_rateextremecoronal} in Figure~\ref{fig:mass_rate_mass_rel}.
+The power-law fit produces values of $a=-1.7^{+0.4}_{-0.3}$ and $b=2^{+3}_{-4}$, with a reduced $\chi^2=1.5$.
 The resultant relation is consistent with the one measured using the SDSS Legacy and BOSS LOWZ samples.